 - A. Government-Issued Photo Identification Students sitting for a proctored final examination are required to provide government- issued photo identification (i.e. driver's license or other governmental agency issued photo identification.) - B. Secure, Individual Login and Passcode Students are assigned a secure, individual student identifier and password upon enrollment to Waldorf University.
-These assigned identifiers are used to access Blackboard, Waldorf University's Learning Management System (LMS), to complete coursework and myWaldorf Student Portal to access course grades and related information. - C. Proctored Examinations Use of a Waldorf University approved proctor, or Remote Proctor Now, is required for all final examinations, - Proctor Now, is required for all final examinations, pursuant to the Final Examination Policy.
+These assigned identifiers are used to access Blackboard, Waldorf University's Learning Management System (LMS), to complete coursework and myWaldorf Student Portal to access course grades and related information. - C. Proctored Examinations Use of a Waldorf University approved proctor, or Remote Proctor Now, is required for all final examinations, pursuant to the Final Examination Policy. - Examination Policy.

-D. Administrative or Academic Practices Students are subject to identity verification, at the - Students are subject to identity verification, at the institution's discretion, through use of personally identifiable information provided by the student upon application to the University.
+D. Administrative or Academic Practices Students are subject to identity verification, at the institution's discretion, through use of personally identifiable information provided by the student upon application to the University.
 Students must provide their assigned Student Identification Number, along with a secondary source of personally identifiable information when contacting the institution.
 In addition, faculty may commence verification of student identity following review of student work.
 Changes in academic performance or writing style may be monitored and prompt a request for identity verification.